payloadcms/website/README.md

 #### Working on docs locally - local markdown files

-If you have the docs stored locally as markdown files and would like to preview them in the website, you can use the /local/ route in the website.
+If you have the docs stored locally as markdown files and would like to preview them in the website, you can use the /docs/local/ route in the website.
 First, you need to set the `DOCS_DIR_V3` environment variable to point to your local `docs` directory.

 ```env
 // .env
 DOCS_DIR_V3=/documents/github/payload/docs
 ```

-Then, just open the /local/ route in the website: http://localhost:3000/docs/local/getting-started/concepts
+Then, just open the `/docs/local/` route: http://localhost:3000/docs/local/getting-started/concepts.

+Every time you make a change to the markdown files, just reload the page to see the changes reflected.
+The local MDX files are read, automatically converted to lexical on-the-fly, and rendered in the website.
+This process will not make any changes to the database.

 #### Beta and Legacy environment flags